 There is a structural routine in each classroom.
 Nonetheless, a teacher’s plans are kept flexible to accommodate changes in interests, moods, or weather.
 There are alternate periods of quiet and active play, as well as a balance of indoor and outdoor activities.

-The “working” period of the program allows the child to participate and share in a variety of activities.
+The “working” period of the program allows the children to participate and share in a variety of activities.
 Today your child may choose independent play with the puzzles books or blocks: yesterday (s)he joined a group in the doll corner, dressing up and washing dishes.
 Tomorrow, it might be the easel or the clay or some other activity that appeals to him/her.
 Opportunities will also be provided for singing, rhythmic play, or listening to a story.

 After a mid-session snack the children dress to go out.
 Our outdoor play areas provide for many activities.
 There will be ample facilities for a variety of outdoor play some of which provide additional opportunities for physical development.